From Visual Testing to functional-visual testing

 · Simple handling of dynamic elements:

 Dynamic UI-elements is the area where a code-based object detection struggles the most.
 Especially for data virtualization, responsive layouts or customizable dashboards where the UI consists mostly of dynamic elements, the limits are being reached.
-Whereas Interactive Visual Testing is not being affected in any way since there is no dependency on any IDs or properties which are generated dynamically.
+Whereas functional-visual testing is not being affected in any way since there is no dependency on any IDs or properties which are generated dynamically.

 · Resilient against any changing object IDs or properties:

 Within most automation projects, a major time-consuming task is the maintenance of a test automation solution.
 Broken tests mostly occur when the application is under test development.
 Here finding an object is impossible.
 Since the broken tests are caused by changed object IDs or properties.
 Luckily, such technical changes, often have minor impact in the display of the UI.
-The elements are traceable with Interactive Visual Testing.
+The elements are traceable with functional-visual testing.
 Which results in less maintenance versus the code-based object detection.

 How to make it work

 In conclusion you will only be able to achieve the boss’s approval by applying a test automation solution.
 A solution that combines functional testing and Visual Testing in one.
 Not only you can mend at the very instant broken views, but also detect any further UI problems.
-Relying solemnly on the automated testing with Interactive Visual Testing.
+Relying solemnly on the automated testing with functional-visual testing.

-Within the Interactive Visual Testing – equation belong also how to achieve robust and reliable object detection in automation.
+Within the functional-visual testing – equation belong also how to achieve robust and reliable object detection in automation.
 These points are presently topics as “Codified Expertise”, “Reverse OCR” and “No wait code”.
-Please stay tuned for the upcoming posts on Interactive Visual Testing.
+Please stay tuned for the upcoming posts on functional-visual testing.